 If you’re looking for a quick breakfast treat on the go, how about these lovely Blueberry Orange Muffins.
-Easy to make and they can be made ahead of time – even stored in the freezer for when you need a quick but still delicious breakfast.
+Easy to make, soft and moist for days, you can even make these muffins ahead of time.
+Why not freeze a batch for later?

 I like a simple approach when it comes to muffins.
 Two bowls – dry ingredients in one and wet ingredients in the other, then mix them together.
 This is why homemade muffins are so easy to make, and orange and blueberries are a match made in heaven.